openavr-org/git-openavr/README.md

     https://github.com/tkrajina/git-plus

-I had made a bunch of improvements and enhancements to that project, but they didn't fit with desires of that projects maintainer.
+I had made a bunch of improvements and enhancements to that project, but they didn't fit with the desires of that projects maintainer.
 My fork of that project can be found here:

     https://github.com/troth/git-plus

-Additionally, I really only use the `git-multi` tool from that project and there are some features of that version of `git-multi` that I find not really useful.
+Additionally, I really only use the `git-multi` tool from that project and there are some features of that version of `git-multi` that I did not find very useful.

 Hence, the birth of this project.